opendxl/opendxl-tie-client-javascript/doc/sdk/basic-reputation-change-callback-example.md

 [addFileReputationChangeCallback()]{@link TieClient#addFileReputationChangeCallback}
 and
 [addCertificateReputationChangeCallback()]{@link TieClient#addCertificateReputationChangeCallback}
-methods to register the `repChangeCallback` function to be invoked when file and certificate reputation change events occur.
+methods on the TieClient instance to register the `repChangeCallback` function to be invoked when file and certificate reputation change events occur.